 The Fix It!
 Grammar series ties in well with IEW’s Structure and Style for Students, a writing program that I wish I had had during my youth.

 Fix It!
 Grammar has been an amazing resource for our homeschool.
 I don’t dread teaching grammar because this method actually makes it enjoyable.
-We used the Third Edition through the 2021-22 school year and look forward to using the greatly improved Fourth Edition in the years to come.
+We began the 2022 school year with the new edition of the Fix It!
+Grammar books, and my kids and I love the new format.